-At the start of 1915, the war had settled into the stalemate of trench warfare on the western front.
-The German command switched their focus to the eastern front and defending their occupied territory on the western front.
-Throughout 1915-1916, even more countries would join the already global conflict.
-The allies would launch multiple major offensives in 1916.
-These battles would be the biggest of the war and devastatingly demonstrate the war of attrition which the war had descended into.
+At the start of 1915, World War I had settled into the stalemate of trench warfare on the Western Front.
+The German command switched their focus to the Eastern Front while defending their occupied territory on the Western Front.
+Throughout the period of 1915–1916, more countries joined the conflict, broadening the war across the globe.
+The Allies launched multiple major offensives in 1916.
+These battles would be the largest of the war and devastatingly demonstrate the war of attrition that the war had descended into.

 - Germany is under a British Naval blockade that will severely hamper their war effort.
 The Germans can only fight back with submarine warfare.

 - 8th - The Battle of Soissons begins.
 German and French forces will fight over the French town.

 - 14th - Battle of Soissons ends in a stalemate.

 - 19th - First German zeppelin bombing raid on England.

 - 26th - Turkish advance on Egypt through the Sinai desert begins.

 - 3rd - Turkish troops reach the Suez Canal.
 The Suez Canal was a vital supply route for the British Empire and a source of oil for mechanised warfare, which was becoming increasingly important.

 - 4th - Turkish troops are repelled and retreat back into the Sinai.

 - 4th - Germany announces a submarine blockade of Britain, with neutral ships in the firing line.